ATMLSantamaria/Cpp-Concurrency-In-Action/Chapter-5 Atomic Types and Cpp Memory Model/5.2_AtomicOperationAndTypesinCpp/1-OverviewAndAtomicFlag.md

-# Operations on the different atomic types Overview
+# Operations on the Atomic Flag and Overview

 ## std::atomic_flag